 An Honest Look for Homeowners

 People ask this question almost every day.
-Sometimes they whisper it like they are afraid of the answer.
+Sometimes they whisper it like they are afraid of the answer when considering quartz countertops cost.

 So let’s talk about it plainly.

 At Canaan Stone Works, we have no reason to oversell quartz.
 Some people should choose it.
-Some absolutely should not.
+Some absolutely should not, especially when comparing quartz vs granite countertops for different lifestyles.

 What Are You Actually Paying For With Quartz